Japanese Exchange Teaching – JET Programme

 After all, there are thousands of ALTs in the same situation, so why not share your culture shock together?
 Yes, culture shock is natural if you have never been there before.

-During your orientation, you’ll probably hang out with other JET assistant language teachers from the city you applied from.
-The first couple nights out in Tokyo, it feels like your dream has become a reality.
+During your orientation, you’ll probably hang out with other JET assistant language teachers from the city to which you applied.
+The first couple of nights out in Tokyo, it feels like your dream has become a reality.